 $5 covers program, morning tea and lunch.

-Join us at the Ballarat Welcome Centre for afternoon tea, conversation, friendship and join in a range of art & craft activities or outings.
+Join us for afternoon tea, conversation, friendship and join in a range of art & craft activities or outings.

 Gold coin entry.

 We may be able to assist with transport.

 Four social Bus Trips are scheduled per year to various places of interest.
 Each trip includes morning tea and lunch.

 $35 per person.

 Home Visiting is designed to offer social interaction to seniors who are socially or geographically isolated, frail or disabled.

 We match a trained volunteer with a client based on culture, interests and personality once a week for one hour.
 The service is free.